-Truce extended for 2 days in Gaza; more hostages expected to be freed | Gephardt Daily
+11 more Israeli hostages released by Hamas captors as truce extended | Gephardt Daily

 The announcement appeared to be the group’s first formal expression of a wish to keep the truce going beyond its official expiration at 7 a.m. local time Tuesday.

+U.S. President Joe Biden said in a statement Monday he has been “deeply engaged over the last few days to ensure that this deal — brokered and sustained through extensive U.S. mediation and diplomacy– can continue to deliver results.

+“Thus far, more than 50 hostages have now been released and returned to their families.
+Those released include young children, mothers, and grandmothers.”

-Israeli Prime Minister Benjamin Netanyahu, on a visit to Gaza on Sunday to meet with Israel Defense Forces — the first trip inside the occupied territory by an Israeli leader since 2005 — signaled that an extension was a possibility if Hamas continued to free hostages.
+Netanyahu, on a visit to Gaza on Sunday to meet with Israel Defense Forces — the first trip inside the occupied territory by an Israeli leader since 2005 — signaled that an extension was a possibility if Hamas continued to free hostages.

 But he also talked tough, pledging that the war was not over until Hamas had been destroyed.

 “We are continuing until the end, until victory.
-Nothing will stop us,” said Netanyahu, adding that he had told U.S. President Joe Biden in a phone call that the military offensive in Gaza would resume with full force once any extension came to an end.
+Nothing will stop us,” said Netanyahu, adding that he had Biden in a phone call that the military offensive in Gaza would resume with full force once any extension came to an end.

 Biden pledged his administration would do everything it could to see the truce extended so that more hostages could be freed and more badly needed humanitarian aid could be brought into Gaza for civilians.